 Next, we used a compound miter saw to cut the 6″ car siding boards and the 1″x2″ boards for the frame.
 The overall height of the DIY baby gate is 28″, so we cut the car siding boards to 25″ lengths (we needed (7) 25″ lengths of 6″ car siding boards total).
 One of the car siding boards we ripped down the middle (so we had a partial piece of car siding on either end of the baby gate) and another one we cut along the tongue directly in the center of all of the boards so that we could turn this into a folding baby gate.

 We then cut our 1″x2″ boards into the following lengths: (2) 25″ lengths (for the sides) and (4) 18.5″ lengths (for the top and bottom).

-After all of the pieces of wood were cut we laid the boards out to see what they would look like all together.
-Then we used the Kreg Jig to create pocket holes around the outside of the boards to secure the frame and the inside boards together.
+After all of the pieces of wood were cut for the DIY baby gate we laid the boards out to see what they would look like all together.
+We used the Kreg Jig to create pocket holes around the outside of the boards to secure the frame and the inside boards together.
 You can see where we made the pocket holes in the image below.

 We used Elmer’s Wood Glue Max to glue the car siding boards together.

 And then we used the pocket holes to attach the car siding boards to the outer 1″x2″ frame.

 We used Elmer’s Wood Glue Max to add wood plugs into the pock holes to keep the custom baby gate looking as clean as possible.